bjorsq/bjorsq.github.com/cv.md

 I have a broad range of programming skills utilising several different web technologies, but I am committed to using open source software.
 My PHP skills are excellent and I use Obeject-oriented design and design patterns in all of my projects.
 I am currently working with the [Laravel Framework](https://laravel.com/), [Zend Framework](framework.zend.com), and [Wordpress](www.wordpress.org).
 I have extensive knowledge of XHTML, XML, SVG, JavaScript/ECMAScript, and in-depth knowledge of a number of JavaScript frameworks, including [jQuery](http://jquery.com) and [Backbone](http://backbonejs.org/) and [Angular](https://angularjs.org/).
 I also have extensive experience in the use of Google's web services and APIs (AJAX, Search and mapping).
 I have knowledge of the full development lifecycle from the work I did with e-2 on behalf of the Royal Academy of Arts, where I wrote detailed technical and functional specifications and developed my own systems on top of an existing codebase.
 I use git to manage all my projects.

-I am currently developing my skills in Node and Python, and learning C#.
+I am currently developing my skills in Perl, as I have recently taken on a position which requires Perl skills.
+I am also developing my skills in Node, Python, and C#.
 I'm always looking for better ways to manage testing and workflows.

 Interests
 ---------